statengeneraal/laws-markdown/verdrag/european/agreement/concerning/the/work/of/crews/of/vehicles/engaged/in/etc/BWBV0004455/README.md

 2. The descriptive plaque must be built into the equipment and must show the following markings, which must be visible on the control device when installed.

-name and adress of the manufacturer of the equipment,
+name and address of the manufacturer of the equipment,

 manufacturer’s number and year of construction,